 - radio equipment used by radio amateurs, unless such equipment is available commercially.
 The following are considered not being available on the market: radio kits to be assembled and used by radio amateurs, radio equipment modified by radio amateurs for their own use and radio equipment built by radio amateurs, acting individually for scientific and experimental purpose in radio amateurs activity;

 - equipment within the scope of Council Directive 96/98/EC of the Council of 20 December 1996 on marine equipment, amended by Directive (EU) 559/2015;

-- products, components and appliances in the field of civil aviation, falling within the meaning of Article 3 of Council Regulation (EC) No 216/2008 of the European Parliament and of the Council of 20 February 2008 on common rules in the field of civil aviation and the establishing of an European Aviation Safety Agency and repealing Directive 91/670/EEC of the Council, Regulation (EC) no. 1592/2002 and Directive 2004/36/EC, with its subsequent amendments;
+- - aeronautical equipment falling under the Regulation (EU) No 2018/1.139 of the European Parliament and of the Council of 4 July 2018 on common rules in the field of civil aviation and the establishing of the European Union Aviation Safety Agency, amending Regulations (EC) no. 2.111/2005

 - assesement kits built to order, for professionals, to be used exclusively in research and development centers for these purposes.

 Starting 8 August 2019, Government Decision no. 431/2019